ValentinLuque/bash_utilities/README.md

 iching - Iching in mode text for linux

-texcel - Minimalist Spreadsheet for Terminal Linux in mode text
+texcel - Minimalist Spreadsheet for Terminal Linux in mode text ATTENTION You need also texcel_adv.sh

 bak - create a cp file with date in one step in linux